Skip to main content

 Specific, supportive statements that acknowledge effort and progress

-Encouraging classroom:
+Encouraging Classroom:

 The physical and social-emotional environment of a community of learners that empowers all children to develop and learn